MoMa: A Modular Deep Learning Framework for Material Property Prediction: Acknowledgments

 \subsection{Performance in Few-shot Settings}

-\paragraph{Motivation \& Setup} To better assess the performance of \name \ in real-world materials discovery scenarios, where candidates with labeled properties are costly to acquire and often exceptionally scarce~\cite{abed2024open}, we construct a few-shot learning setting and compare the performance of \name \ with JMP-FT, the strongest baseline method.
-For each downstream task, we randomly down-sample $N$ data points from the train set to construct the few-shot train set, on which we apply the AMC algorithm to compose modules from \name \ Hub.
-Then we perform downstream adaptation by fine-tuning on the $N$ data points.
-The validation and test sets remain consistent with those in the standard settings to ensure a robust evaluation of model performance.
-Experiments are conducted with $N$ set to 100 and 10, representing few-shot and extremely few-shot scenarios.
+\paragraph{Motivation \& Setup} To better assess the performance of \name \ in real-world scenarios, where labeled material candidates are costly and often scarce~\citep{abed2024open}, we construct a few-shot learning setting and compare \name \ with JMP-FT.
+For each downstream task, we down-sample the training data and apply AMC to compose modules from \name \ Hub, followed by fine-tuning on the sampled subset.
+The validation and test sets remain consistent with those in the standard setting for robust evaluation.
+Experiments are conducted under 10-shot and 100-shot conditions, representing few-shot and extremely few-shot scenarios.

-\paragraph{Results} The average test losses for the 17 downstream tasks of \name \ compared to JMP-FT across the full-data, 100-data, and 10-data settings are illustrated in \cref{fig:delta}.
-As expected, the test loss increases as the data size decreases, and \name \ consistently outperforms JMP-FT in all settings.
+\paragraph{Results} The average normalized test MAEs\footnote{Computed by dividing the test MAE of each task by its standard deviation.} for the 17 downstream tasks of \name \ compared to JMP-FT across the full-data, 100-data, and 10-data settings are presented in \cref{tab:few-shot}.
+As expected, the test loss increases as the data size decreases, while \name \ consistently outperforms JMP-FT in all settings.
 Notably, the performance advantage of \name \ is more pronounced in the few-shot settings, with the normalized loss margin widening from 0.03 in the full-data setting to 0.11 and 0.15 in the 100-data and 10-data setting.
 This suggests that \name \ may offer even greater performance gains in real-world scenarios, where property labels are often limited, thereby hindering the effective fine-tuning of large pre-trained models.
-Complete results are shown in \cref{tab:few-shot}.
+Complete results are shown in \cref{sec: few-shot}.